Natural Laxative Foods: Compare with drug store laxatives!

 The above two types of dietary fiber present in flax seeds make it a great natural laxative food.

-Flax seeds contain 27.3 grams of dietary fiber per 100 grams servings.
+Flax seeds contain 27.3 grams of dietary fiber per 100-gram serving.

 Whole Grain Rye Bread Laxatives